Nanwanis85/productWarehouse/README.md

 # Prerequisite:
 1. Maven and Java is required with Path set in Environment Variables.
-2. Have Database created in MYSQL: productwarehouse
+2. Have Database created in MYSQL: productwarehouse with username as root and password(keep it empty) or either update the username and password in application.properties

 # HOW TO RUN:(Its inside ProuctWareHouseManagement)